ES-DOC/esdoc-errata-ws/docs/v2/testing.md

 	2.3.
 Select an errata proposed in `Test 001`.

+	2.4.
+You will be directed to the edit errata page.

 3. Moderate proposed errata.

 	3.1.
 Click on `Moderate` button in page menu bar.